Budapestby VisitCity Guides

 Alcohol and Thermal Bathing

-Avoid alcohol consumption before and during thermal bath visits.
-Alcohol exacerbates dehydration and impairs judgment, creating potentially dangerous situations in hot water environments.
-The combination of alcohol, heat, and mineral-rich waters can lead to dizziness, fainting, or other serious complications.
+Don't drink alcohol before and during thermal bath visits.
+Alcohol makes dehydration worse and messes with your judgment, which can be dangerous in hot water.
+Mixing alcohol, heat, and mineral-rich water can make you dizzy, faint, or cause other serious problems.

 DODON'T